raimohanska/larry-wall/README.md

 ### 1. Add nasty stuff to your application

-The assumption is that you're using a setup similar to I am.
+The assumption is that you're using a setup similar to mine.
 That is, you're using Mocha for your tests and that you're running your actual application in an `<iframe>`.
 My setup with the tests and all is in the file [test.js](https://github.com/raimohanska/larry-wall/blob/master/test/test.js).